tsirosgeorge/semantic-mvc/README.md

 ## Changelog

-All notable changes to this project will be documented in the [CHANGELOG][CHANGELOG] file.
+All notable changes to this project will be documented in the [CHANGELOG.md](CHANGELOG.md) file.